oracle/cloudtestdrive/AppDev/ATP-OKE/env-setup-trial.md

-## Step 2: Create a user certificate and token
+## Task 2: Create a user certificate and token

 In order to interact with the various Cloud Services in a secure way, we will be using a **password token** and a **API Key**.